muhammadaamir-dev/muhammadaamir-dev/README.md

 ## 💼 **About Me**

-I am a **Full-Stack Developer** specializing in the **MERN Stack**, with experience in building **scalable, responsive, and production-ready web applications**.

-Alongside web development, I work as a **Unity Game Developer** using **C#**, contributing to **live 2D & 3D games** for company projects (code is proprietary).

-I am passionate about:
-- Writing clean, maintainable code
-- Solving real-world problems
-- Learning modern technologies
-- Building impactful software products
+I'm a **Full-Stack Web Developer** with hands-on experience in the **MERN stack**, focused on building scalable, secure, and performance-driven web applications.
+I work with **MongoDB, Express.js, React.js, Next.js, and Node.js** to design RESTful APIs, manage databases, implement authentication systems, and create responsive user interfaces.

+I started my professional journey as a **Unity Game Developer**, where I worked on **2D, 3D, and hyper-casual games**.
+I have experience building games from scratch, implementing UI changes, improving gameplay mechanics, and adding new features using **C# and Unity**.
+This background strengthened my problem-solving skills, logical thinking, and performance optimization mindset.

+Currently, my primary focus is **web development**, where I enjoy working across the full development lifecycle—from backend architecture and API development to modern frontend implementation.
+My game development experience allows me to bring creativity, strong debugging skills, and user-focused thinking into web projects.

+I'm continuously learning new technologies, improving my development skills, and open to opportunities that help me grow as a **Web and Full-Stack Developer**.

 🚀 **Open to remote opportunities**
 🎓 **Available for teaching & mentorship roles**